LaeeqtheDev/Sentinel-Biometric-Parking-System/README.md

 (Don't forget to update `NEXT_PUBLIC_API_URL` in `frontend/.env.local` if you change the backend port, and `CORS_ALLOWED_ORIGINS` in `backend/.env` if you change the frontend port.)

 ---

-## License & academic integrity

-This is a Final Year Project for **The University of Lahore**, Department of Computer Science & IT, Fall 2025.

-Group members:
-* Muhammad Abdul Basit Malik (70138503)
-* Zainab Riaz Ahmed (70134992)
-* Orooj Fatima (70138650)

-Project advisor: Ma'am Sadaf Ali.